 Clicking and dragging a card on the calendar will also reschedule the event, editing the value in its date field.
 Dragging a record card from the sidebar onto a date on the calendar will also change an event's date.
 If you drag a record to the sidebar, that will clear the value in the date field, "unscheduling" it.

 Please note, that like all changes made in any view, the changes you make on a calendar view will also be reflected in the date field in all other views!

 If you have a Pro plan and have plotted any date ranges, you can click and drag on them to move them around just like the single-field cards, or click and drag on the edges of the ranges to lengthen or shorten them as desired.

 As mentioned in Changing record dates, you can use the sidebar listing your records to schedule or reschedule events by clicking and dragging records to and from the sidebar.
 You can also use the find record box to search through your records—it'll search through all fields for your query, not just the names of the records.

 You can also click the dropdown arrow next to "All records" to instead view only records with dates (arranged in chronological order), or to view only records without dates.

-You can also use the record list to jump directly to a different month or two-week period by right-clicking on a card and selecting the Go to date option.
+You can also use the record list to jump directly to a record's position on the calendar by right-clicking on a card and selecting the Go to date option.